 What direction should you press darts?

-Darts that are horizontal on the body should ALWAYS be pressed DOWN with gravity.
+Darts that are horizontal on the body should generally be pressed DOWN with gravity.
+However you can have a play, by pressing these flat or up towards the top of the garment you will achieve a different look.

 Darts that are vertical on the body should be pressed towards the SIDE of the body.
 However most commercial patterns will ask you to press your vertical darts towards the centre of the body, there are mixed views in the sewing world.
 Our preferred method is to press the darts to the side of the body, because most people hold more bulk in the centre of their figure (stomach, bottom), therefore we believe that you do not want to add to this and the darts should be pressed towards the SIDE.